Verifiable Knowledge

 4. Triangulation

-Figure.
 Triangulation.
 One solid, a torus, seen from three places.
 From below the axis it is a ring; from an oblique angle the hole vanishes into a solid oval; from inside the hole it is a hyperbola, the saddle wall flaring away, with no ring or hole in sight.
 No one view reveals the torus, and each alone misleads, yet the independent projections together pin the shape none holds whole.
 The observer in the middle is the sharpest case: surest of what it sees, least able to tell it sits inside a donut.

 5. The canon

-Held true by authority, an entry can outlive the check that earned it, entered the record drifting into true.
-A canon of standing builds cannot drift that way, because every entry carries the test.
-Pull an entry’s root, a dataset retracted or a calibration shown wrong, and it goes red on its next replay, and so does everything downstream that cited it, the red flowing up the edges the citations drew.
+Membership is provisional by construction: standing hypotheses, not settled truths.
+It is a canon of the activity, the hypotheses that still pass, not the institution, a corpus held true by authority.
+Held that way, an entry can outlive the check that earned it, entered the record drifting into true, nothing binding a later correction to travel as fast as the claim it corrects.
+A canon of standing hypotheses cannot drift so: every entry carries its test, so pull an entry’s root, a dataset retracted or a calibration shown wrong, and it fails on its next replay, and so does everything downstream that cited it, the refutation spreading up the citation edges.
+Claim and check never came apart, so the retraction propagates mechanically.

 6. Inheritance without gatekeeping